"Real Vampires" Revisited

 There are a number of external symptoms of vampirism, but it is important to realize that some of them are found in ordinary human behavior.
 Real vampires are identifiable partly because they have a majority of the symptoms, not just one or two.
 But more significantly, real vampires are distinguished by a certain quality to the energy.
 While anyone reading a description of the symptoms and behavior patterns might find a few that apply to people he knows, or even to himself, real vampires have a way of standing out vividly to everyone who interacts with them.

 This is a critical point.
-Energy Mediums and Gwaetgar tend to have a unique "feel" to people around them even when they themselves are unconscious of their true natures.
+Energy Mediums and True Vampires tend to have a unique "feel" to people around them even when they themselves are unconscious of their true natures.
 At the end of this commentary I'll address some of the psychological conditions that seem superficially similar to the traits I described.

 There are few people who do not know at least one vampire.